UT Shield

 • All university policies are followed.

-• The organization’s faculty/staff advisor and programs sponsoring university program/department approve.
+• The organization’s faculty/staff advisor and programs sponsoring university program/department approves.

 The following additional measures must be taken with these types of programs: